 If you’re on the shorter side, a belt will create some illusion of height as well.

 Decide how long you want the belt to be.
-To sew the belt, first, fold the fabric toward the wrong side by 3/8 inch on both short ends of the belt and press in place with an iron.
+To sew the belt, first, fold the fabric toward the wrong side by 3/8 inch on both short ends of the belt and press it in place with an iron.

 So here is my YouTube video.
 Check this out if you want to see how to sew a maxi dress without a pattern instead of reading…